 9. CONCLUSION

-Organic mulching emerges as a vital agroecological practice in vegetable production, offering significant benefits in terms of weed suppression, soil moisture conservation, enhanced crop yield, and improved soil health.
+Organic mulching emerges as a vital agro-ecological practice in vegetable production, offering significant benefits in terms of weed suppression, soil moisture conservation, enhanced crop yield, and improved soil health.
 Its ability to reduce evaporation, moderate soil temperature, and suppress light-dependent weed germination makes it particularly valuable in rainfed and arid vegetable farming systems.
 Moreover, organic mulches enhance microbial activity, contribute to soil organic matter, and promote long-term nutrient cycling and fertility restoration.
 However, despite these agronomic advantages, the widespread adoption of organic mulching remains limited due to several practical and ecological challenges.
 High labour requirements for application, inconsistent availability of suitable biomass, and logistical difficulties in large-scale implementation can hinder its use.
 Furthermore, the potential for introducing weed seeds or pathogens through untreated mulch materials, and issues like nitrogen immobilization or pest habitat creation, require careful management and planning.
 Not all vegetable crops respond equally to mulching, and its effects can vary based on crop type, climate, and soil conditions.
 Therefore, site-specific mulch selection, proper timing of application, and integration with other management practices, such as crop rotation and organic fertilization are critical to maximizing its benefits while minimizing risks.
 Organic mulching holds significant promise for sustainable vegetable production, especially in low-input and organic systems.
 Continued research, farmer education, and innovation in mulch handling techniques are essential to overcome current limitations and promote its wider adoption as a key component of climate-resilient and soil-friendly agriculture.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)